-The role of multi-managers within the asset alloca
+The role of multi-managers within asset allocation

 When asked the question of what role multi-managers should play within the asset allocation requirements of plan sponsors, it is worthwhile considering the current usual arrangements.